rabtennamgyal/TOP-Project-Battleship/README.md

 🤷‍♂️ Need to work on the function aiShipPlacement() !important 🤷‍♂️ AI takes some time to produce a legal number
 🤷‍♂️ make sure that the player is not able to click an already pressed div

+// Notes on solved problems :
+1. Realized I don't need to use recursion to make a random number legal.
+As if a numner isn't correct, then it will get out of the loop and console log a message.
+But the problem will be taken care of the while loop in the setInterval as the boolean won't be true.
+Maybe it is called again automatically.